 Think of it like a custom project, because in many ways, it is.
 No two homes are exactly alike, so no two installations are either.
 A straightforward swap in a newer home will cost less than a complex installation in an older house that needs electrical or ductwork updates.
 Let’s walk through the main components that determine the price of a new air conditioning installation, so you can feel confident about your decision.

-Unit Size and Tonnage
+Why AC Unit Size and Tonnage Matter

 When it comes to air conditioners, bigger isn’t always better.
 The size of an AC unit is measured in “tons,” but this has nothing to do with its weight.
 Tonnage refers to the unit’s cooling capacity.
 A one-ton unit can remove 12,000 BTUs (British Thermal Units) of heat from your home in an hour.
 The right size for you depends mostly on your home’s square footage, but factors like ceiling height, window quality, and insulation also matter.